Our commitment to our students

 - Bed bugs do not transmit human disease and, therefore, do not present a significant health risk.

-- If you develop a rash that you suspect may have been caused by bites from bed bugs, please schedule an appointment at the Cutler Health Center for an evaluation at 207.581.4000.
+- Do not panic.
+If you develop a rash that you suspect may have been caused by bites from bed bugs, please schedule an appointment at Northern Light Cutler Health Center for an evaluation at 207.581.4000.

 - If you suspect that you have seen a bed bug or are unsure of what you have seen, please contact Property Management at 207.581.4444 to inquire about pest control services for your area.
 Effective management of bedbugs should begin at the first sign of a problem.